|

 area, slowly expanding and morphing into the world’s largest

+covered market.
 Bargaining at the Grand Bazaar

 is a necessity.
 Every shop owner inflates prices with the expectation